Site Under Construction

 Voices Of Our World

-We also announce our 2026 Holy Week “Come and See” Retreat, April 1st — 5th, 2026, for men discerning priesthood or Brotherhood.
-Please join us at our Mission Center at Maryknoll, NY, where we will journey together with Christ to a new life in God’s love.
+Our 2026 Holy Week “Come and See” Retreat, April 1st — 5th, 2026, for men discerning priesthood or Brotherhood is also coming up!
+Please consider joining us at our Mission Center at Maryknoll, NY, where we will journey together with Christ to a new life in God’s love.

 Maryknoll's Father Rodrigo